MarioPoneder/ethernaut-solutions/SOLUTIONS.md

 const password = await web3.eth.getStorageAt(instance, 1); // get storage variable at index 1 of contract (although it's private!) await contract.unlock(password);
 ```

+## 9. King

+Compile [King4Ever.sol](./solutions/King4Ever.sol) and deploy it to the Rinkeby testnet with at least 0.001 ETH and the level `instance` address as argument (constructor).
+The fallback function of this contract is going to revert any subsequent transaction which is trying to claim the throne.